 This year, step off the world for a while and allow yourself to appreciate the beauty of Wiltshire's breathtaking countryside.
-Saddle up for a pony trek or horseback Safari.
+Saddle up for a pony trek.
 Go fishing.
 Try your hand at canoeing or paddle boarding.
 Whatever you choose, new stories await you around every corner.
 For those travelling under their own steam we have an outstanding array of walks you can comfortably complete within just a few hours.
 Follow in the footsteps of the ancient drovers.
 Meander through our market towns.
 Amble along the towpath of the Kennet & Avon Canal.
 Even if you're short on time, you'll never be short on views!
 If you hanker after more serious, long-distance routes you can stride out to your heart's content too.
 Walk the Wansdyke.
 Roam the Ridgeway.
 Hike the White Horse Trail.
 Tackle their entire length over several days (sturdy shoes recommended!) or cherry pick the bits you like best.
 The Pewsey Vale Circular Way is a new long-distance 77 mile walking, cycling and riding route through dramatic downland, secluded woodland, sweeping valleys and the Kennet & Avon Canal.

 Cyclists - whether seasoned experts, keen amateurs or just starting out - have plenty of options too.
-From the confidencebuilding to the downright daring.
+From the confidence-building to the downright daring.
 Looking for a stress-free family outing?
 Give the Golden Way a go.
 Crave the excitement of off-road adventure?
 The Longleat Estate is a great place to start.
 Keen to test your mettle on a demanding long-distance trail?
 The 160-mile Wiltshire Cycleway should provide more than enough of a challenge.
 There's an exciting selection of cycling events throughout the year to watch or take part in too.
 And don't worry if you've left your wheels at home - you can hire a bike from the Towpath Trail in Bradford on Avon.
 You'll find a great choice of walker- and cyclist-friendly accommodation on our website.
 Accommodation providers are often happy to advise on their favourite local routes, and many actively welcome outdoor enthusiasts by offering facilities such as drying rooms for wet clothing.
-Go to visitwiltshire.co.uk/ accommodation to find out more.
+Go to visitwiltshire.co.uk/accommodation to find out more.
 If your idea of happiness is heading off in the morning with only a packed lunch and a map for company, that's fine by us.
-But if you'd like a little help with planning your itinerary, arranging places to stay - even transporting your luggage - local specialists such as Foot Trails, Footpath Holidays, Oldbury Tours and Guided Walks in Wiltshire are on hand to take the hassle out of your holiday.
+But if you'd like a little help with planning your itinerary, arranging places to stay - even transporting your luggage - local specialists such as Foot Trails, Oldbury Tours, Galahad Tours, Britain's Best Heritage Tours, Stonehenge Travel, Mad Max Tours and Salisbury Chequered History Tours are on hand to take the hassle out of your holiday.
 Further details of a wide range of other things to do around Wiltshire, as well as walking and cycling routes, can be found at visitwiltshire.co.uk/activities.
 Maps and routes for cyclists and walkers can be downloaded from connectingwiltshire.co.uk too.
 Or contact one of the Information Centres listed on page 66.
 For walkers download the Wiltshire Walks app that includes over 150 GPS guided walking routes in and around Wiltshire.

 These days we're all so busy.
 24/7 this.
 5G that.
 Sometimes you need to escape, press pause and let time stand still.
 To take things at a gentler pace, try a narrowboat cruise along the Kennet & Avon Canal.
+You can also take a longer stay on canal with Foxhangers Canal Holidays, starting form the bottom of the iconic Calne Hill Locks.
 With just three speeds - slow, very slow and stop - there's no need for speed cameras, although the more conventional kind could come in handy!